 How to Clean Copper Contacts

 You will find copper contacts in nearly anything that requires a battery or has to handle a constant flow of electricity.
 Even though copper is a versatile metal it will, over time, tarnish and lose its conductivity.
 This is usually caused by battery acid or moisture but age can also be a factor.
 This is especially the case when talking about video gaming systems that use cartridges.
-The article below will show you how to properly clean copper contacts so that, with any luck, they will continue to work good as new.
+There are many other ways to clean copper.
+The article below will show you how to properly clean copper contacts so that they will continue to work good as new.

 Step 1 - Do an Initial Cleaning

 Even though the copper contacts may be worn and covered in dirt and grime, it doesn't mean you should neglect cleaning them before removing any other muck.
 It is important to remove the dust because alcohol will not remove it so you need to use a lint-free towel to wipe down the contacts.
 Try your best to get in each crevice as dust can get in and stay nearly anywhere.
 You may also utilize a cotton swab to get to these areas.

 Step 2 - Clean with Alcohol